Bertha Van Hoosen: Career

-In 1892, with money saved from her previous jobs, Dr. Van Hoosen opened her own private clinic in Chicago, IL.
+In 1892, with money saved from her previous jobs, Van Hoosen opened her own private clinic in Chicago, Illinois.
 As the clinic grew, she taught anatomy and embryology at the Women's Medical School of Northwestern University and took a clinical assistantship at the Columbia Dispensary in Chicago, where she continued to learn about surgery and obstetrics.
 Her practice flourished.

 In 1902, despite opposition from male faculty she became a clinical gynecology professor at the Illinois University Medical School, a position she would hold for 10 years.

-In 1913, Dr. Van Hoosen became chief of the gynecological staff at Cook County Hospital in Chicago - the first woman to receive a civil service appointment at a hospital.
+In 1913, Van Hoosen became chief of the gynecological staff at Cook County Hospital in Chicago – the first woman to receive a civil service appointment at a hospital.
 Not long after, in 1918, her work won the respect of male colleagues and earned her position as Acting Head and Professor of Obstetrics at Loyola University Medical School.

 Van Hoosen continued her private practice while serving as an attending physician at many Chicago hospitals.
 She taught sex education, established a breast milk bank, and advocated for the use of scopolamine-morphine anesthesia for childbirth.
 She also spoke against the medical establishment's discrimination against women and together with Marion Craig Potter founded the American Medical Women's Association in 1915.

 Throughout her career, Van Hoosen developed, illustrated, and promoted many medical techniques, including the "buttonhole" appendectomy surgical technique, the use of scopolamine-morphine as an anesthetic, and the emphasis on hygiene and sterilization of medical instruments to prevent infection.

 Travels

-As recounted in the documentary Pioneer Family on Van Hoosen Farm, largely based on the account in Petticoat Surgeon, Bertha was an extensive world traveler.
-In 1909 she used her first international convention in Budapest to start a year long tour of Europe and parts of Africa.
+As recounted in the documentary Pioneer Family on Van Hoosen Farm, largely based on the account in Petticoat Surgeon, Van Hoosen was an extensive world traveler.
+In 1909 she used her first international convention in Budapest to start a year-long tour of Europe and parts of Africa.
 In 1929 she traveled via the Spanish liner Alfonso XIII with her sister Alice and was invited to Florence to meet with Pope Pius XII.
 In the year following the death of her mother, Bertha traveled with Alice and her niece Sarah via Honolulu to New Zealand, Australia and then to China and Japan.
 Their arrival in Japan coincided with the 1923 Great Kant%C5%8D earthquake.